zisen01/Japanese-Vocabulary-Learner/README.md

   I think most Linux distributuion comes with bash, (unless you're a minimalist and use gentoo,etc. But then you don't need me to you tell you what to do, don't you :) )

-  If there is no bash in your distribution, you will most likely be able to install it using your distribution's package manager.
+  If there is no bash in your distribution, you can most likely able to install it using your distribution's package manager.

   e.g. In Ubuntu, run the following code
   ```